Requirements for EKS Anywhere on Bare Metal

 NOTE: BMC integration is not required for an EKS Anywhere cluster.
 However, without BMC integration, upgrades are not supported and you will have to physically turn machines off and on when appropriate.

 Here are other network requirements:

 All EKS Anywhere machines, including the Admin, control plane and worker machines, must be on the same layer 2 network and have network connectivity to the BMC (IPMI, Redfish, and so on).

 You must be able to run DHCP on the control plane/worker machine network.

-The administrative machine and the target workload environment will need network access to:
+If you have not followed the steps for airgapped environments , then the administrative machine and the target workload environment need network access (TCP/443) to: